 About the Academy at Elkin

 A partnership between Appalachian State University and Elkin City Schools, App State’s Academy at Elkin is a free, public lab school located on the campus of Elkin Elementary School.
-The academy, scheduled to open in August 2022, will be one of nine University of North Carolina System lab schools in the state and will serve students in second through fourth grades.
-The Academy at Elkin will be a learner-centered community that promotes exploration-based learning, with an emphasis on improving and enriching students’ literacy as a primary focus.
+The academy, which opened in August 2022, serves students in second through fourth grades.
+It is a learner-centered community that promotes exploration-based learning, with an emphasis on improving and enriching students’ literacy as a primary focus.
 Learn more at https://elkin.appstate.edu.

 About the Reich College of Education